-But Budapest still has one of Eastern Europe's best sights remembering the Red old days.
+But Budapest still has one of the region's best sights remembering the Red old days.
 Instead of disposing of its statues of Stalin, Lenin, and their local counterparts, an entrepreneur collected them into an open-air museum.
 The result is Memento Park, located at the city's edge, boasting an entertaining jumble of communist all-stars.
 In a kind of demagogue's hell, they're left with no one to preach to but each other.

 Even with the tumultuous detours of the 20th century, Budapest has retained a keen knack for good living.
 The city's once-vibrant café culture has made a strong comeback (the communists closed down the cafés, fearing a dissident breeding-ground).
 But now the old coffeeshops are being restored, with red-velvet chairs and doodad-decorated columns dripping with Habsburgian nostalgia.

 You can also relax with a splish-splash in one of the city's famous thermal baths — my personal favorite among all of Budapest's inviting experiences.
 You can paddle in aristocratic outdoor pools, soak in indoor thermal baths, or steam in the sauna all day for about $30.